 In another study, adding one or two servings of dried shiitake mushrooms was found to have a beneficial, modulating effect on immune system function.12 So by eating the delicious recipe that follows, you’ll be flooding your body with the nutrients it craves to maintain and reach optimal health.

-Poached Eggs over Collard Greens with Fresh Mushrooms
+Poached Eggs over Collards with Fresh Mushrooms Recipe

 - 6 cups chopped collard greens